LedFx/LedFx/docs/api.md

 }
 ```

-**calibration**
+### calibration

-| Force virtual into calibration mode
+Force virtual into calibration mode

-| All segments will be switched to solid color rotation of RGBCMY on the
+All segments will be switched to solid color rotation of RGBCMY on the final devices
-  final devices
-| Device backgrounds will be set to black
+Device backgrounds will be set to black.

-| Changes to virtual segments in edit virtual will be displayed on
-  browser second tab if open on devices view and physical devices live
+Changes to virtual segments in edit virtual will be displayed on browser second tab if open on devices view and physical devices live.

-| Setting is not persistant.
-Shutting down ledfx while in calibration
-  mode will leave virtual in normal effect settings in next cycle
+Setting is not persistant.
+Shutting down ledfx while in calibration mode will leave virtual in normal effect settings in next cycle.

 Enter calibration mode with